gracco/sysadmin-interview-questions/README.md

   - SO - Linux (Arch Linux)
     editor - vscode
     Browser- chromium/firefox
-    tools - git, zsh, oh-my-zsh, python, ansible, terminator, packer, meld, git, helm, kubectl, aws tools distro - Arch (l)
+    tools - git, zsh, oh-my-zsh, python, ansible, terminator, packer, meld, git, helm, kubectl, aws tools, kubetail, eksctl distro - Arch (L)
     environment - i3wm

 * Tell me about the last major Linux project you finished.
-  - I just finished a e-commerce project using opensource tools like centos, java, springcloud, mongodb, centos, rabbitmq, cassandra, kafka+zookeeper, Azure, percona-mysql, NetflixOSS (as API gateway), nodejs.
+  - My major project in life it was e-commerce migration/implementation project using opensource tools like centos, java, springcloud, mongodb, centos, rabbitmq, cassandra, kafka+zookeeper, Azure, percona-mysql, NetflixOSS (as API gateway), nodejs, took 2 years to complete, I joined since the very beginning.

 * Tell me about the biggest mistake you've made in [some recent time period] and how you would do it differently today.
 What did you learn from this experience?
-  - I was suppose to use docker swarm in production, but we didn't test our performance in this new environment, when the system received a huge throughtput everything started to break.
+  - I was suppose to use docker swarm in production, but we didn't test our performance in this new environment/tool, when the system received a huge throughtput everything started to break.
 At this time I had to migrate very fast back to IAAS, and I learned a lot of stuff about docker, cgroups, and why we always need to test before put something in production.

 * Why we must choose you?
   - I have a lot of experience, with different environments, different size of companies, with that I have a huge experience scalling services, learning new tecnologies, automating boring tasks, and a cool mind to troubleshoot and solve problems in critical environments.